andrew/ultimate-awesome/README.md

 - [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
 - [Linux-Mint-Guide](https://github.com/mikeroyal/Linux-Mint-Guide) - Linux Mint Guide.
 - [Retro-Gaming-Guide](https://github.com/mikeroyal/Retro-Gaming-Guide) - Retro Gaming Guide.
-- [awesome-careers](https://github.com/Nickersoft/awesome-careers) - Tools, resources, and programs for career changers  👊.
+- [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-sdn](https://github.com/snlab-freedom/awesome-sdn) - An awesome list of papers, projects and communities about SDN.